hujhax/austin-improv-wiki/Lily Wilde Versus the Ravenous Cats.md

-This was the first [[Strange Worlds]] story about Lily Wilde.
+This was the first [[Strange Worlds]] story about Lily Wilde, Jungle Professor.
 It was improvised on March 23rd, 2013.

 ## Episode Summary
 A volcano erupts on the island of Botan, trapping a vacationing couple.
 With the assistance of Bellwether Blue and her Liberty Aces, Lily Wilde pilots a plane overhead to rescue them.
 She lowers a rope as the lava encircles them.
 They grab hold and Lily flies away, moments before the volcano explodes!